fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/sm_PlayerTime/readme.md

 # Description | 內容
-Showing the time played on record in steam profile while player joins the server
+Showing the time played on record in Game Stats while player joins the server (Get Game total time played even if the steam profile is publicly visible.
+Private, friends-only, and other privacy settings)

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>